CBIIT/R-cometsAnalytics/Tutorial/docs/02-stepbystep.md

 ### Metabolite Tagging
-The metabolite tagging ('Tag' option) is a feature in the correlate and heatmap tabs to select and create a subset of metabolites for further analysis based on results for further investigation.
+The metabolite tagging (*Tag* option) is a feature in the correlate and heatmap tabs to select and create a subset of metabolites for further analysis based on results for further investigation.
 Once tagged, the list of metabolites can be used in interactive mode to specify other analyses to conduct.

 <span class='textintro'>To select and create a subset of metabolites for further analysis based on the correlation results the tag function can be used.
-Below an example with age (exposure) and metabolites (outcome) as run in the 'Interactive user input' 'Correlation Results' tab. </span>
+Below an example with age (exposure) and metabolites (outcome) as run in the *Interactive user input Correlation Results* tab. </span>

 <div class="marginnote">
 <span class='texta'>**a.
 Set level of significance **</span> in this example the level of significance is defined as p<0.00001.

 <span class='textb'>**b.
 Select significant metabolites** </span> by ticking the box all significant metabolites are selected.

 <span class='textc'>**c.
-Tag metabolites **</span> by ticking the 'Tag' box all selected metabolites are automatically marked.
+Tag metabolites **</span> by ticking the *Tag* box all selected metabolites are automatically marked.
 </div>
 <a href="static/output_heatmap3_1.PNG" target="_blank"><img src="static/output_heatmap3_1.PNG" style="width: 60%"></a>

 ### Create Subset of 'Tagged' Metabolites

-<span class='textintro'>Once the 'Tag' button is clicked a screen will appear </span>
+<span class='textintro'>Once the *Tag* button is clicked a screen will appear </span>

 <div class="marginnote">
 <span class='texta'>**a.
 Name your Tag **</span> give the subset of metabolites a name (e.g., “age_related_metabolites”).

 <span class='textb'>**b.
-Create Tag **</span> click the button 'Create Tag' to create the tag.
+Create Tag **</span> click the button *Create Tag* to create the tag.

 <span class='textc'>**c.
 Tag is created **</span> a new box appears with an overview of your tagged metabolites.
 Close the newly created tag.
 </div>